-(1) MAUs are defined as unique Duolingo users who engage with our mobile language learning application or the language learning section of our website each month.
+- (1) MAUs are defined as unique Duolingo users who engage with our mobile language learning application or the language learning section of our website each month.
 MAUs are reported for a measurement period by taking the average of each calendar month in that measurement period.
-MAUs are a measure of the size of our global active user community on Duolingo.

-(2) DAUs are defined as unique Duolingo users who engage with our mobile language learning application or the language learning section of our website each calendar day.
+MAUs are a measure of the size of our global active user community on Duolingo. - (2) DAUs are defined as unique Duolingo users who engage with our mobile language learning application or the language learning section of our website each calendar day.
 DAUs are reported for a measurement period by taking the average of the DAUs for each day in that measurement period.
-DAUs are a measure of the consistent engagement of our global user community on Duolingo.

-- (3) Paid subscribers are defined as users who pay for access to Duolingo Plus and had an active subscription as of the end of the measurement period.
-Each unique user account is treated as a single paid subscriber regardless of whether such user purchases multiple subscriptions, and the count of paid subscribers does not include users who are currently on a free trial. - (4) Subscription bookings represent the amounts we receive from a purchase of a subscription to Duolingo Plus. - (5) Total bookings represent the amounts we receive from a purchase of a subscription to Duolingo Plus, a registration for a Duolingo English Test, an in-app purchase for a virtual good and from advertising networks for advertisements served to our users. - (6) See "-Non-GAAP Financial Measures" below for more information.
+DAUs are a measure of the consistent engagement of our global user community on Duolingo. - 3) Paid subscribers are defined as users who have paid access to Duolingo Plus.
+The count of paid subscribers does not include users who are currently on a free trial.
+Paid subscribers are reported for a measurement period as of the end of the measurement period. - (4) Subscription bookings represent the amounts we receive from a purchase of a subscription to Duolingo Plus. - (5) Total bookings represent the amounts we receive from a purchase of a subscription to Duolingo Plus, a registration for a Duolingo English Test, an in-app purchase for a virtual good and from advertising networks for advertisements served to our users. - 6) See "-Non-GAAP Financial Measures" below for more information.